junxit/us-congress-code/title-10/chapter-4/sec-139b.md

 (Added Pub.
 L. 114–328, div.
 A, title IX, § 922(b)(1), Dec.
 23, 2016, 130 Stat.
 2355.)

 ## Notes

+1 So in original.
+Probably should be followed by a period.

 ### Prior Provisions